tomatenquark/tomatenquark.github.io/game/EDITREF.md

 `shadowmapambient N`

-specifies a colour to use for the ambient light value of shadows created by shadowmapping, where N is a hexadecimal colour value of the form "0xRRGGBB".
+Specifies a colour to use for the ambient light value of shadows created by shadowmapping, where N is a hexadecimal colour value of the form "0xRRGGBB".
 Note that any value of 255 or less are treated as gray-scale.
 If N is 0 or unset, this value is determined by the "ambient" variable and the "skylight" command.
 (Default: 0)

 ### shadowmapangle

 `shadowmapangle N`

-specifies the angle in degrees at which shadows created by shadowmapping point.
+Specifies the angle in degrees at which shadows created by shadowmapping point.
 If N is 0 or unset, this value is guessed based on any radius 0 lights in the map.

 ### causticscale

 `causticscale N`

-specifies the scale, as a percent, to multiply the size of water caustics by.
+Specifies the scale, as a percent, to multiply the size of water caustics by.

 ### causticmillis

 `causticmillis N`

-specifies the speed at which water caustics play, in milliseconds per frame.
+Specifies the speed at which water caustics play, in milliseconds per frame.

 ### skybox

 `skybox NAME`

-loads the skybox described by NAME, where NAME is a file name relative to the "packages/" directory.
-The engine will look for 6 sky box images: NAME_up.jpg, NAME_dn.jpg, NAME_lf.jpg, NAME_rt.jpg, NAME_ft.jpg, NAME_bk.jpg.
+Loads the skybox described by NAME, where NAME is a file name relative to the "packages/" directory.
+The engine will look for 6 sky box images: NAME\_up.jpg, NAME\_dn.jpg, NAME\_lf.jpg, NAME\_rt.jpg, NAME\_ft.jpg, NAME\_bk.jpg.
 These represent the skybox in the up, down, left, right, front, and back directions, respectively.
 If a .jpg file is not found, it will attempt to search for the files with a .png extension.

 ### spinsky

 `spinsky SPIN`

-a floating point value that specifies, in degrees per second, the rate at which to spin/yaw the skybox.
+A floating point value that specifies, in degrees per second, the rate at which to spin/yaw the skybox.

 ### yawsky

 `yawsky YAW`

-specifies in degrees a constant yaw rotation to apply to the skybox.
+Specifies in degrees a constant yaw rotation to apply to the skybox.

 ### cloudbox

 `cloudbox NAME`

-loads the cloudbox described by NAME, similar to the "skybox" command.
+Loads the cloudbox described by NAME, similar to the "skybox" command.
 The cloudbox should have an alpha channel which is used to blend it over the normal skybox.

 ### spinclouds

 `spinclouds SPIN`

-a floating point value that specifies, in degrees per second, the rate at which to spin/yaw the cloudbox.
+A floating point value that specifies, in degrees per second, the rate at which to spin/yaw the cloudbox.

 ### yawclouds

 `yawclouds YAW`

-specifies in degrees a constant yaw rotation to apply to the cloudbox.
+Specifies in degrees a constant yaw rotation to apply to the cloudbox.

 ### cloudclip

 `cloudclip CLIP`

-specifies a vertical offset at which to clip the cloudbox, a floating point value between 0 and 1.
+Specifies a vertical offset at which to clip the cloudbox, a floating point value between 0 and 1.
 This defaults to 0.5, meaning the bottom half of the cloudbox is clipped away.

 ### cloudlayer

 `cloudlayer NAME`

-loads the cloud layer described by NAME, where NAME is a file name relative to the "packages/" directory.
+Loads the cloud layer described by NAME, where NAME is a file name relative to the "packages/" directory.
 The engine will look for either "packages/NAME.png" or "packages/NAME.jpg".
 The cloud layer should have an alpha channel which is used to blend it onto the skybox.
 The cloud layer is mapped onto a horizontal circle that fades into the edges of the skybox.

 ### cloudscrollx

 `cloudscrollx N`

-specifies the rate, a floating-point value in Hz, at which the cloud layer scrolls in the X direction.
+Specifies the rate, a floating-point value in Hz, at which the cloud layer scrolls in the X direction.

 ### cloudscrolly

 `cloudscrolly N`

-specifies the rate, a floating-point value in Hz, at which the cloud layer scrolls in the Y direction.
+Specifies the rate, a floating-point value in Hz, at which the cloud layer scrolls in the Y direction.

 ### cloudscale

 `cloudscale N`

-specifies the scale as a floating-point value telling how much to multiply the size of the cloud layer.
+Specifies the scale as a floating-point value telling how much to multiply the size of the cloud layer.
 (Default: 1)

 ### cloudheight

 `cloudheight N`

-specifies the height of the cloud layer as a floating-point value, where -1 corresponds to the bottom of the skybox, 0 corresponds to the middle of the skybox, and 1 corresponds to the top of the skybox.
+Specifies the height of the cloud layer as a floating-point value, where -1 corresponds to the bottom of the skybox, 0 corresponds to the middle of the skybox, and 1 corresponds to the top of the skybox.
 Intermediate values place the cloud layer at intermediate heights of those.
 (Default: 0.2)

 ### cloudfade

 `cloudfade N`

-specifies the offset towards the center of the cloud layer at which the cloud layer will start fading into the skybox.
+Specifies the offset towards the center of the cloud layer at which the cloud layer will start fading into the skybox.
 This is a floating-point value between 0 and 1, where 0 corresponds to the edge of the cloud layer, and 1 corresponds to the center.
 (Default: 0.2)

 ### cloudcolour

 `cloudcolour R G B`

-specifies a colour multiplier for the cloud layer as R G B values from 0..255.
+Specifies a colour multiplier for the cloud layer as R G B values from 0..255.

 ### cloudalpha

 `cloudalpha F`

-specifies an opacity for the cloud layer, where F is a floating-point value between 0 and 1.
+Specifies an opacity for the cloud layer, where F is a floating-point value between 0 and 1.
 (Default: 1, solid)

 ### fogdomeheight

 `fogdomeheight F`

-specifies the height of the fog dome as a floating-point value, where -1 corresponds to the bottom of the skybox, 0 corresponds to the middle of the skybox, and 1 corresponds to the top of the skybox.
+Specifies the height of the fog dome as a floating-point value, where -1 corresponds to the bottom of the skybox, 0 corresponds to the middle of the skybox, and 1 corresponds to the top of the skybox.
 Intermediate values place the fog dome at intermediate heights of those.
 (Default: -0.5)

 ### fogdomemin

 `fogdomemin F`

-specifies a minimum opacity for the fog dome, where F is a floating-point value between 0 and 1.
+Specifies a minimum opacity for the fog dome, where F is a floating-point value between 0 and 1.
 (Default: 0, invisible)

 ### fogdomemax

 `fogdomemax F`

-specifies a maximum opacity for the fog dome, where F is a floating-point value between 0 and 1.
+Specifies a maximum opacity for the fog dome, where F is a floating-point value between 0 and 1.
 (Default: 0, invisible)

 ### fogdomecap

 `fogdomecap B`

-specifies whether the bottom of the fog dome should be capped, where B is 0 or 1 (Default: 1, on).
+Specifies whether the bottom of the fog dome should be capped, where B is 0 or 1 (Default: 1, on).

 ### fogdomeclip

 `fogdomeclip F`

-specifies whether the top of the fog dome should be clipped off at a relative size F, where F is a floating-point value between 0 and 1 (Default: 1, not clipped).
+Specifies whether the top of the fog dome should be clipped off at a relative size F, where F is a floating-point value between 0 and 1 (Default: 1, not clipped).

 ### fogdomecolour